 This phenomenon of transparency is something experienced when the lucid dreamer observes the process of waking up.
 The lucid dream body becomes transparent to waking perception and disappears all together as one finds oneself back in the physical body.
 The lucid dreamer knows that the seemingly solid world of his or her lucid dream is a temporary space that will disappear slowly like water as it evaporates on hot pavement in the process of waking up and returning to the physical body.

 Spiritual travel experience also causes the physical world to become temporarily transparent to the psychic or spiritual worlds.
 One clear example of this kind of travel occurs when the person having a near-death experience enters the "dark tunnel" that leads to another world.
 The person is generally first looking at the outer world (in an out-of-body state) and then finds him or her self moving at tremendous speed through a tunnel as perception of the physical world fades or disappears.
-A more rapid kind of transition to another space occurs when the traveler shifts or skips from one lucid dream environment to another.
+A more rapid kind of transition to another space occurs when the traveler shifts or from one lucid dream environment to another.

 The most dramatic example of seeing through one world into the next occurs at death where there is a permanent transition to a different plane of existence and physical perception ceases as the world of the afterlife comes into focus.

 All the above experiences require a dramatic transition when shifting perception from one world to another.
 However on a more subtle level, people routinely shift from physical perceptions to the imagination and back again.
 It is seamless and hardly noticed but the physical perception loses focus becoming transparent as the imagination temporarily takes over.
 People who use mind altering drugs also "space out" and can spend hours completely engrossed in non-physical or psychic experience as physical perceptions cease to be strong enough to attract their attention.

-For individuals who have not experienced spiritual travel and therefore experiences themselves as completely one with the physical body and its limited form of perception, the concepts of moving between worlds and transparency of perception are difficult to understand, and something that is likely to be an object of skepticism.
+For individuals who have not experienced spiritual travel and therefore experience themselves as completely one with the physical body and its limited form of perception, the concepts of moving between worlds and transparency of perception are difficult to understand, and something that is likely to be an object of skepticism.
 However these concepts may give insight into the nature of the enlightened mind for one who is open to the religious goals of moksha or spiritual freedom.